Disposition effect: Relationship between disposition effect and momentum

+Additional literature

 Nicholas Barberis and Wei Xiong have depicted the disposition impact as the trade of individual investors are one of the most important realities.
 The influence, they note, has been recorded in all the broad individual investor trading activity databases available and has been linked to significant pricing phenomena such as post-earnings announcement drift and momentum at the stock level.
 In other conditions, for example in the real estate market, disposition effects were also discovered.

 Barberis has noted that the disposition effect is not a rational sort of conduct because of the reality of stock market momentum, meaning stocks that have performed well in the past six months appear to perform well in the next six months, and stocks that have done badly in the past six months tend to do poorly in the next six months.
 This being the case, the rational act would be to hold on to stocks which have recently increased in value; and to sell stocks which have recently decreased in value.
 However, individual investors tend to do just the contrary.

 Alexander Joshi has summed up the disposition effect as the disposition that investors have to hold on to losing positions longer than winning positions, saying that investors would illustrate risk-seeking conduct by retaining the losers because they dislike losses and fear preventing them.
 Alternatively, investors will want to lock in money, so that they display risk-averse conduct by selling winners.

 Dacey and Zielonka showed that the greater the level of stock prices volatility, the more prone the investor was to sell a loser, contrary to the disposition effect.
 This result explains the panic selling of stocks during a market collapse.

-Shefrin and Statman study

-The effect was identified and named by Hersh Shefrin and Meir Statman in 1985.
-In their study, Shefrin and Statman noted that individuals do not like causing losses any more than they like making benefits, and individuals are able to gamble on losses.
-Consequently, investors will be energetic to sell stocks that have risen in value but holding onto stocks that have decreased value.
-The researchers coined the term "disposition effect" to describe this tendency of holding on to losing stocks too long and to sell off well-performing stocks too readily.
-Shefrin colloquially described this as a "predisposition toward get-evenitis."
-John R. Nofsinger has called this sort of investment behavior as a product of the desire to avoid regret and seek pride.